 There are many ways you can offer assistance and caregiving to aging parents.
-Today I’m sharing some of the ways my husband and I are doing that with my parents after moving them into our home four years ago in a sponsored conversation on behalf of Amerigroup.
+Today I’m sharing some of the ways my husband and I are doing that with my parents after moving them into our home four years ago.

 Just like the decision to move, there were a few reasons we were considering this huge life change too.
 While some husbands might not jump at the chance to live with their in-laws, my husband was very much on board and actually the main supporter of this decision because he was raised with grandparents in the home.
 It’s part of his culture and I have a wonderful relationship with my parents, so we definitely saw the pros of the move.

 Some other pros of this life change that we noted were that it would make things much easier on them financially, as they both planned to retire within that year.

 We also knew it would personally make a big impact, because as they grew older, they would need more assistance and having them right in our home would make that even easier.
 Plus, the thought of having live-in babysitters was at the top of my Pro list for sure!

 So now, almost 4 years later, I can tell you that it was the absolute best decision for all of us.
 Even though my parents are still active and healthy and join in on so many of the housekeeping duties, I have assumed a few caregiving roles in the family, with the main one being the chef of the house.